chaincodelabs/seminars/bitcoin-protocol-development/mining-network-prop.md

 5. In your opinion, is it a good or bad thing that specialized hardware is now needed to mine bitcoin rather than letting individual users participate in that part of the ecosystem?
 6. Consider the following scenario: Segwit2x didn’t happen \(or miners didn’t throw in support for it\) and UASF \(BIP148\) ended up causing a chain split on August 1st, 2017, with minority mining support \(e.g. ~10-20%\).
 What would likely happen as a result?
 7. Can you ensure the transaction will be processed even if you send it with low fees?
 Which mechanisms do you have to ensure a stuck transaction (due to low fees) gets processed?
+8. Some mempool divergence is natural in a decentralized system.
+What negative side effects might we incur if the level of mempool divergence between nodes becomes "too high"?
+Consider other stack layers (P2P, wallet, validation etc.).
+What level of divergence do you think the system can safely tolerate?

 ### Advances in Block Propagation